 Staffing is planned around the needs of children and the context of the cohort the children are in.
 The additional support may include:

 2.7: What specific intervention programmes does the school offer to children with SEND and are these delivered on a one to one basis or in small groups?

 - Teaching Assistants who support in class learning and specialist intervention work.

 - Nurture Assistants who provide individual and group support.

-- Inclusion Manager to co-ordinate provision for children with SEND.
+- Inclusion Leader to co-ordinate provision for children with SEND.